-Serbia: Delayed restructuring of power utility EPS, case studies in the region27.
-April 2015. / News Serbia Energy
+Serbia: Delayed restructuring of power utility EPS, case studies in the region, News Serbia Energy

 State owned energy company Elektroprivreda Srbije EPS is also preparing for the necessary changes that Croatian and Montenegrin national electricity companies went through.
 According to announcements from EPS’ Director Aleksandar Obradović, the restructuring of EPS, in accordance with adopted Statute, includes introduction of unique management and standardization of processes and procedures within EPS’ system.
 Previous organization didn’t allow EPS to organize work in its daughter companies (subsidiaries).
 Subsidiaries were organized according to their own constitutive acts, which do not recognize EPS as a whole, and define subsidiaries as independent enterprises.